 CLASSICAL MYTHOLOGY.
-A study of the major myths of the Greeks and Romans as they appear in classical literature and art and of the influence these myths have had on Western culture.
-Attention is given to the various interpretations of myths.
-A course paper or project will be required.
-Staisfies classic concentrations and fine arts core requirement in literature.
-Recommended for English and foreign language majors.
-Interdisciplinary 107, Mr. Harris.
+A study of the major myths of the Greeks and Romans as these appear in classical literature and art and of the influence these myths have had on Western culture.
+Attention is given to various interpretations of myths, Slides, lectures, films, and discussions.
+A course paper or project is required.
+Satisfies classics concentration and fine arts core in literature other than English or American.
+Interdisciplinary 107, Mr. Van Vugt.